eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 ## Learning Goals
 - Deploy an Azure storage account using Terraform to host a static website.
-- Understand the process of configuring Terraform resource blocks,providers block, data sources, outputs,variables.
+- Understand the process of configuring Terraform resource blocks, providers block, data sources, outputs, and variables.
 - Learn to manage Azure resources effectively with Terraform.

 ## Introduction
-This exercise will guide you through the process of using Terraform to deploy a static website to Azure .
+This exercise will guide you through the process of using Terraform to deploy a static website to Azure.
 You will learn how to write, plan, and apply Terraform configurations to create an Azure storage account, enable the static website feature, and upload content.

 ## Pre-requisites
 - Terraform installed on your local machine.
 - Azure CLI installed and authenticated to your Azure account.
-- A basic static website (e.g., HTMLs) ready for deployment
+- A basic static website (e.g., HTMLs) ready for deployment.

 **Note:**
 The `web` directory contains all static files for your website.